hakaru-dev/hakaru/docs/intro/probprog.md

 match3 <~ winner(alice, carol)
 ````

-We then check restrict the set of events to only those where bob
+We then check restrict the set of events to only those where alice won
-won the first match and carol won the second, and return the
+the first match and bob won the second, and return the results of the
-results of the third match.
+third match.

 ````python
 if match1 && match2: